COVID-19: How is the virus impacting the brain?

 2) Or could it be COVID-19 be impacting the olfactory nerves which lead to the hippocampus which impacts memory?

-3) Or could it be impacting the endocrine system that impacts blood clotting which could lead to strokes?
+3) Or could it be impacting the endothelial system that impacts blood clotting which could lead to strokes?

 Those are all the different areas doctors are studying, but for those struggling now, many want to know – is this permanent?